appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 ### Reference properties

-These properties allow you to bind your List widget with any other widget in queries or JS objects.
-The following table lists all the binding properties.
+These properties can be referenced in other widgets , queries, or JS functions using the dot operator.

 | Reference Property    | Description                                                                                                                                                                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |